- What are the Madison Mallards office hours?

 - Can you upgrade a reserved grandstand ticket to gain admission into the Great Dane Duck Blind?

 - What can I sit on in the Meriter & Physicians Plus Backyard?

-In the event of bad weather, the best place to find out if the game has been cancelled or postponed is our website at www.mallardsbaseball.com.
-If we need to cancel a game, we'll immediately put a story on the website describing any details of when the game will be rescheduled and how to redeem your tickets.
+In the event of bad weather, the best place to find out if the game has been cancelled or postponed is our website at www.mallardsbaseball.com or the Mallards social media sites.
+If we need to cancel a game, we’ll immediately put a story on the website describing any details of when the game will be rescheduled and how to redeem your tickets.
 We will also update the office voicemail message to explain the weather and its effects on the game.

 - If the game is shortened due to rain but has been played beyond the required five (5) innings to make it a complete game, all tickets will be considered used and will have no value at the Mallards Ticket Office.